Stuart Rabinowitz: Medical School, Nursing School and focus on Sciences and Health Professions

 In 2008, Hofstra University entered an agreement with North Shore-LIJ Health System (now Northwell Health) to establish the first allopathic medical school in Nassau County and the first in New York state in nearly 40 years.
 The school became known for its unique curriculum focusing on early, meaningful patient care experience for students, including requiring all first-year students to work as EMTs in the Northwell system.
 In the fall of 2011, the university welcomed the first class of students in its new Hofstra Northwell School of Medicine.
 In August 2017, after a $61 million donation to the school, it was renamed the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.

 In 2009, Rabinowitz and the board of trustees made a difficult, controversial decision to end Hofstra's Division 1 football program, citing cost and waning student and fan interest.
 At the time, Rabinowitz said the university was making a strategic decision to invest the money it spent on football into scholarships and expanding academic programs, such as undergraduate and graduate programs in the sciences and health professions, and the new medical school.
 Rabinowitz told Newsday: "We have a new medical school coming on line, we need to take advantage of the opportunities it offers."

-In 2012, the university launched the School of Health Professions and Human Services, to bring renewed energy and an interdisciplinary focus to the its health professions curriculum - including the creation of several new programs, such as a Master of Public Health degree.
+In 2012, the university launched the School of Health Professions and Human Services, to bring renewed energy and an interdisciplinary focus to its health professions curriculum – including the creation of several new programs, such as a Master of Public Health degree.
 In 2015, Hofstra expanded its partnership with Northwell Health by establishing the Hofstra Northwell School of Graduate Nursing and Physician Assistant Studies.

 “This is a natural next step in our partnership with North Shore-LIJ Health System,” President Rabinowitz said in announcing the new nursing school.
 “Meeting the need for accessible, high-quality health care requires well-trained medical professionals of all types.
 The Hofstra North Shore-LIJ School of Graduate Nursing and Health Professions, together with the medical school and our School of Health Sciences and Human Services, will help build a comprehensive network of health care options that will serve our region for decades to come."

 Five years later, the university announced the addition of an undergraduate nursing program, which will welcome its first class in Fall 2021.